 I recommend travelling by train.
-It’s an easy and comfortable way to take a trip around Scotland.
+It’s an easy and comfortable way to enjoy your 7 days in Scotland.
 Sit back, relax, and enjoy the scenery!

 The trip begins in the capital of Scotland, Edinburgh.
 It is part of what is called the central belt.
 An area that runs from coast to coast and where the majority of the Scottish population live.